Healthy Homes Assessment Boulcott

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property managers and landlords.
-For expert advice, call now and schedule your rental properties house assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be significant for landlords and property managers.
+For professional advice, call now and schedule your rental properties home assessment.

 home assessments for rental properties